Thank you for requesting your copy of my latest special report, Indestructible Income: 5 Bargain Funds With Steady 10.2% Dividends.

 Thirdly, you are diversified over literally thousands of tenants.
 No need to worry about a vacancy—there are plenty of occupied units to make up for that!

 Finally, RQI has performed well.
-The fund is up 222% in the last 10 years—and the real estate market is likely to continue on a strong growth path as we make our way to the other side of the pandemic, with high demand for retail and industrial space freeing up REITs to boost their rents and roll out profitable expansion plans.
+The fund is up 136% in the last 10 years, even after the 2022 selloff—and the real estate market is likely to continue on a strong growth path as high demand for retail and industrial space allows REITs to continue to boost their rents and roll out profitable expansion plans, as we have begun to see in 2022.
 That, in turn, will offset any higher borrowing costs REITs experience due to rising rates.